Update: Studio environment variables are now released. See the documentation for more information.

 Providing files to containers

-If you need to provide files to your applications (which is commonly the case), you can manage this efficiently using the Data Explorer feature of Seqera Platform.
+If your application has the ability to load data via something like a ‘file -> open’ dialog, you can facilitate that with ‘data links’.
 Think of data links like symbolic links, or pointers to specific bucket paths in S3.
 To create a data link in the Platform:

 - Click ‘Add cloud bucket’